The grass are iron bars,

 It was time, time to go, I think.

-Here amongst the yellowed grass of Fort Greene Park
+Here amongst the yellowed ground of Fort Greene Park

 in the white sun and the cold wind,